hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 	}

 In development stage("dev" profile is activated), using an embedded database is more easy to write tests, and speeds up development progress.
-In an integration server, it is recommended to run the appliation and integration tests on an environment close to production deployment.
-In a production environment,most of case, using a container managed datasource is effective.
+In an integration server, it is recommended to run the application and integration tests on an environment close to production deployment.
+In a production environment,most of case, using a container managed `DataSource` is effective.

-The Spring profile can be activiated by an environment varible: `spring.profiles.active`.
+The Spring profile can be activated by an environment variable: `spring.profiles.active`.
 In our case, I used maven to set `spring.profiles.active` at compile time.

 1. In the maven profile section, there is `spring.profiles.active` property defined. eg.